-Together we can reach 100% coverage for Utah children so ALL kiddos can reach their full potential.
+Together we can reach 100% coverage for Utah children so ALL kids can reach their full potential.

 HOW WE'LL REACH 100% KIDS COVERAGE